Skip to content

 Returns:

-bool: True if the task was found and cancellation was attempted, False otherwise.
+True if task found and cancellation attempted, False otherwise.

 """